 |Damages to the worm||Low||Low||Yes in the long run||Yes in the long run|

 Electrotaxis: C. elegans is responsive to the electric field.
 It responds to both the direction and the strength of the electric field.
 This behaviour is called electrotaxis and can be used to move and position the worms inside the channel.
-Placing the electrodes in the desired place and applying the voltage can help in the voluntarily positioning of the worms.
+Placing the electrodes in the desired place in the mcicrofluidic device and applying the voltage can help in the voluntarily positioning of the worms.